postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

 3. Import the <xref:Metalama.Extensions.Architecture.Fabrics> and <xref:Metalama.Extensions.Architecture.Predicates> namespaces to benefit from extension methods.

 4. Edit the  <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*>,  <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> of this method.
-Start by calling [amender.Verify()](xref:Metalama.Extensions.Architecture.Fabrics.AmenderExtensions.Verify*).

 5. Call one of the following methods:

     | Attribute | Description |
     |-----------|-------------|
-    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CanOnlyBeUsedFrom*> | Reports a warning when the target declaration is accessed from outside the given scope.
+    | <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.CanOnlyBeUsedFrom*> | Reports a warning when the target declaration is accessed from outside the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.InternalsCanOnlyBeUsedFrom*> |  Reports a warning when any `internal` member of the type is accessed from outside of the given scope.
+    | <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.InternalsCanOnlyBeUsedFrom*> |  Reports a warning when any `internal` member of the type is accessed from outside of the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CannotBeUsedFrom*> | Reports a warning when the target declaration is accessed from the given scope.
+    | <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.CannotBeUsedFrom*> | Reports a warning when the target declaration is accessed from the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.InternalsCannotBeUsedFrom*> | Reports a warning when any `internal` member of the type is accessed from the given scope.
+    | <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.InternalsCannotBeUsedFrom*> | Reports a warning when any `internal` member of the type is accessed from the given scope.

 6. Pass a delegate like `r => r.ScopeMethod()` where `ScopeMethod` is one of the following methods: